arcogabbo/musicvisualizer/README.md

 **__Have fun!__**

->It should be compatible with windows but i have to try yet
+>It should be compatible with windows but i have to try it yet